 Trump Administration Diverts $3.6 Billion From Military Projects To Border Wall

-The Trump administration has started the arduous process of cancelling $3.6 billion in military construction projects to fund its plans to build a wall along the U.S.-Mexico border.
+The Trump administration has started the arduous process of canceling $3.6 billion in military construction projects to fund its plans to build a wall along the U.S.-Mexico border.

-Defense Secretary Mark Esper began notifying lawmakers Tuesday which projects will get cancelled in their districts.
+Defense Secretary Mark Esper began notifying lawmakers Tuesday which projects will be canceled in their districts.
 Top Democrats immediately blasted the plan.

-Senate Minority Leader Chuck Schumer, D-N.Y., was among the first lawmakers to say his district will be impacted with funds cut for the U.S. Military Academy at West Point.
+Senate Minority Leader Chuck Schumer, D-N.Y., was among the first lawmakers to say his district will be impacted by the funding cuts, for the U.S. Military Academy at West Point.

 "This decision will harm already planned, important projects intended to support our service members at military installations in New York, across the United States, and around the world," Schumer said.
 "It is a slap in the face to the members of the Armed Forces who serve our country that President Trump is willing to cannibalize already allocated military funding to boost his own ego and for a wall he promised Mexico would pay to build."